tasneemelyamany/C-compilor/README.md

-# C-compilor building from sratch
+# compiler building from sratch
 Skeleton:
 Given a source code the compiler will contain of three stages of processes:
 1-	Lexical analysis  strings into internal token streams.